mdfkprnv/data-analyst-pranav/README.md

 <kbd> <img src=![step 11](https://github.com/user-attachments/assets/3a660dfc-581c-4f87-9c14-51c60014c888) /> </kbd>

 ## Results
- - General Server and Web Server were set up using AWS EC2 service to make the data available for internal and external access.
+ - The general Server and Web Server were set up using AWS EC2 service to make the data available for internal and external access.
- - The yearly report has been published for public access to reduce communication time and better accessebility.
+ - The yearly report has been published for public access to reduce communication time and improve accessibility.

 <kbd> <img src=![Graph Report](https://github.com/user-attachments/assets/6606aea8-71ac-4026-bce9-1d22e1202f0e) /> </kbd>

 ## Insights and Findings
- - The graph represents the total number of type of work conducted for issued building permits.
-It can be depicted that some of the work are just conducted rarely but some of them are often and needs the commitment of the labor at all times.
+ - The graph represents the total number of types of work conducted for issued building permits.
+It can be depicted that some of the work is conducted rarely, but some of it is often and requires commitment from the laborer at all times.
- - This will help in maintaining the number of workers required around the year and give companies analysis of what to expect from next year.
+ - This will help maintain the number of workers required around the year and give companies an analysis of what to expect from next year.

 ## Cost Estimation
  - Amazon S3: Estimated annual expense of $285.846 for storage across four buckets.